StaffanMelin/dstudio/docs/dstudio-doc.md

 You need:

-- build-essential
+- `build-essential`
-- make
+- `make`
-- libsndfile1
+- `libsndfile1`

 So:

-` sudo apt install build-essential make libsndfile1`
+`sudo apt install build-essential make libsndfile1`

 Add RtAudio support, as this is our audio backend:

-- `sudo apt install libasound2 libasound2-data libasound2-dev`
+`sudo apt install libasound2 libasound2-data libasound2-dev libevent-dev`
-- `sudo apt install libevent-dev`

-The above also installs necessary dependencies.
+The above also installs the necessary dependencies.

 Note.
 On my current Debian Trixie several of these package have a version number as well as "t64" in their names.

 ### Build and examples